mdrodas/introsde/lab01/README.md

     Follow the link http://localhost:8080/axis2/axis2-web/HappyAxis.jsp
 ```

-* It should should show you a HappyAxis page with the list of needed libraries and their status (if they are or not in your system).
-If the Happy Axis page is coming with GREEN color then it means that axis2 is successfully deployed.
+* [CHECKPOINT 2] It should should show you a HappyAxis page with the list of n